South Killingholme: History

 The South Killingholme area was struck by an F1/T3 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.

 In 2004 ConocoPhillips constructed a 730 MW power station (Conoco Philips Power Station, also known as Immingham Power Station) adjacent to their Humber Refinery.
 In 2005 the same company established a wood "Mayflower Wood" – a 120 acre area was planted with over 60,000 trees and shrubs.
 In 2009 the power station was expanded, increasing output to 1,180 MW.

 In 2015 construction work on the "A160/A180 Port of Immingham Improvement" road improvement scheme was begun.
 The road improvement scheme was intended to convert the A160 from single to dual carriage way, with new junctions onto the A180 and A1173; as part of the scheme access from one side of South Killingholme to the other across the A160 was to be ended and replaced with a road bridge on Town Street over the dual carriageway.

+In August 2024, plans were announced for three major data centres and a neighbouring glasshouse on a site adjacent to the A160 in South Killingholme.